shadyxur/break-the-code/README.md

 ## 5. Implementation

-The attack was implemented in Python to automate the key recovery process.
+The attack is implemented in Python to automate the key recovery process.
 The implementation includes command-line interface support, input validation, and verification logic.

 ### Core Algorithm
 The main cipher-breaking function implements the three-step reversal process: